Google Ads for Pest Control Companies Australia | MarketInc

 What is your minimum engagement term?+

 Our standard term is rolling three months with 30 days notice thereafter.
 We do not lock pest control businesses into long contracts beyond this initial period.
-If we have not demonstrated measurable improvement in cost per booked treatment within the first 90 days, you should be free to leave and we think that is exactly the right way to structure an agency relationship.
+If we have not demonstrated measurable improvement in cost per booked treatment within the first 90 days, you should be free to leave and we think that is the right way to structure an agency relationship.

 How are you different from other agencies that claim to specialise in pest control?+